 Note that vendors inside the market are all wholesale vendors, but the stalls that are just outside are the ones that sell retail for those looking to buy something to make just for themselves.

 Address: 465-473, Tran Hung Dao Street, Ward 14, District 5

 4. Eco Box Container Market

-This market is a combination of shopping and dining spots all housed in old containers.
-The containers are all have their own artistic decorations on it giving it a very unique flare.
-Eco box is expected to have around 600 containers selling various items upon completion.
+This market is a combination of shopping and dining spots all housed in old shipping containers.
+The containers all have their artistic decorations on it, giving it a unique flare.
+Eco box has around 600 containers selling various items upon completion.

 Address: 99 N1 Street, Son Ky Ward, Tan Phu District